-- If there is a Windows update, click on the option called “Update Now.”
+- If there is a Windows update, click on the option “Update Now.”

-- At the completion of the update, you can see that the PC restarts.
+- After the update, you can see that the PC restarts.

 That may fix 0x80240439 error.

-Solution 3: Go for a manual update on the Windows OS to fix the 0x80240439 error
+Solution 3: Go for a Manual Update on the Windows OS

-- First, please open a web browser of your choice and visit the official website of Microsoft.
-Then, you should download a component called Media Creation Tool so you can proceed.
+- First, please open a web browser and visit Microsoft’s official website.
+Then, you should download a Media Creation Tool component to proceed.

 - Once the download is completed, you can locate it in the download folder.
 Then, run the installation file with administrator privileges.

-- Now, you should find the option called “Accept” on the first page and proceed.
+- Now, you should find the option “Accept” on the first page and proceed.

 - After that, please choose the option labeled “Update this PC now” to go to the next step.
 Hit the option labeled “Next” to proceed.

 - With that said, is this the first system update you perform?
 If so, you should provide the key to proceed.
-You can even skip this step, but you will have to provide the same at a later stage.
+You can skip this step, but you will have to provide the same later.

 - Now, just click the “Change.”
 With that, you can define the data that should remain on your personal computer.
 For instance, it is possible to retain personal files only.
 Or, you can keep apps along with personal files.
 Otherwise, you can simply get rid of everything.
 Based on your preference, choose an option.